Oregon–Oregon State football rivalry: Memorable games

 1983: Played during a torrential rainstorm and pitting two mediocre squads against each other, the game ended in a scoreless tie, and is commonly known as the "Toilet Bowl" due to the very poor standard of play in the game, which featured eleven fumbles (six for turnovers), five interceptions, and four missed field goals.
 It was also the last Division I football game to end in a scoreless tie, with the NCAA instituting overtime rules in 1996.
 This was also the tenth and final tie in the series, six of which were scoreless.

 1987: Oregon earned what was at the time the most lopsided victory in the series, a 44–0 drubbing led by Ducks quarterback Bill Musgrave.

 1988: The Beavers last win was fourteen years earlier, and Oregon head coach Rich Brooks had not lost a game in the series in 21 attempts (18–0–3) as either a Ducks coach or Beavers coach or player.
 Both streaks ended on this day, as the Beavers scored two fourth quarter touchdowns for a 21–10 victory.

 1994: Oregon needed a win at hostile Parker Stadium to secure a bid to the Rose Bowl, but trailed 13–10 in the fourth quarter.
 Quarterback Danny O'Neil took the Ducks on a 70-yard drive that culminated in a 19-yard pass to Dino Philyaw for a 17–13 win and their first Rose Bowl in 37 years.

 1998: Oregon State prevails in double overtime (the first ever overtime game in the series), 44–41.
 Beaver fans rushed the field after the first overtime after the Ducks failed to score on fourth down, but a pass interference penalty gave the Ducks another chance.
 It took officials 15 minutes to clear the field, after which the Ducks scored to send the game to a second overtime.
 The Ducks managed a field goal in their possession, but Beavers running back Ken Simonton scored to give the Beavers an upset win, their fifth win of the season, and their best record since 1971.

-2000: Oregon came into the game ranked #5 in the country with Oregon State at #8, the first time both teams have been ranked in the top 10 simultaneously.
+2000: Oregon came into the game ranked #5 in the country with Oregon State at #8, the first time both teams had been ranked in the top 10 simultaneously.
 With a win, Oregon would go to the Rose Bowl; the Beavers needed a win to force a tie between the two teams, and keep alive hopes of going to the Rose Bowl.
-Oregon State won the game 23–13, but was denied a Rose Bowl bid when Washington beat Washington State later the same day.
+Oregon State won the game 23–13 to give the Beavers their first-ever 10-win season.
+However, they were shut out of the Rose Bowl when Washington beat Washington State later the same day.
 Oregon State was extended an at-large invitation to BCS' Fiesta Bowl, where they defeated Notre Dame 41–9.